AgoraDoc/dita-guide-reuse/out/markdown/live-streaming/unity/get-started.md

 Agora recommends adding the following elements to the UI:

-1. The view of the host
+-   The view of the host
-2. An exit button
+-   An exit button

-If you use the **Unity Editor** to build your UI, ensure that you bind **VideoSurface.cs** to the **GameObjects** designated for local and remote videos.
-In the following example, the **VideoSurface.cs** is applied to the cube for the local video and to the cylinder for the remote video.

 ![](https://web-cdn.agora.io/docs-files/1576216681040)